GreedFall: The Dying World Guide – Builds, Combat, and Questing

 Common mistakes to avoid in the first stretch

 • Building too broadly at character creation.
-A focused start is usually stronger than trying to cover combat, utility, and dialogue equally on day one.
+A focused start beats trying to cover combat, utility, and dialogue equally on day one.

 • Treating companions as permanent combat furniture.
-Their backgrounds and loyalties can influence quests, so rotation matters.
+Their backgrounds and loyalties shape quests — rotate them by mission.

 Was this guide helpful?